-A sure sign of business growth is when a company has outgrown its existing space.
+A sure sign of business growth is when a company has outgrown its existing and to space.
 That means they are doing well and are profitable enough to the point where they can afford to hire additional employees.
-They need the extra workers so that their business can continue its positive momentum.
+They need extra workers so that their business can continue its positive momentum.

 Some companies are able to expand or add on to their current location.
 Others are able to purchase or rent satellite offices either in the same city or in different locations.
 Certain businesses are able to allow their workers to work from home or work remotely when necessary.
 Other companies, however, may not have those options.
 They may need to think outside the box and look for other locations to house their equipment and their employees.

 When it’s time to look for a new office location for your company, there are a lot of things to consider.
 You want a property that offers everything you need.
 You also want a property that fits within your lease or purchases budget.